This post may contain affiliate links.

 - Brown sugar – Soft light brown sugar gives a good flavour but caster sugar will work too.

-In my experience there’s no such thing, but if your family is resisting too much temptation, you can store the flapjacks in an airtight container for about 7 days.
+In my experience they don’t last long enough to be stored, but if your family is resisting too much temptation, you can store them in an airtight container for about 7 days.

 In the freezer You can also freeze them in portions for up to a month.